Best Sandwich in Every U.S. State

-Oklahoma - Chicken-Fried Steak Sandwich
+Oklahoma: Chicken-Fried Steak Sandwich

 This classic dish of battered and fried steak is popular in several states, but perhaps nowhere more than in Oklahoma, where it has been part of the official state meal (alongside fried okra, cornbread and black-eyed peas) since 1988.

-Another tantalizing version with a super-beefy flavor can be found at Savoy in South Tulsa, where only the best top round is tenderized in-house before being battered, fried and served on a homemade bun.
+A tantalizing version with a super-beefy flavor can be found at Savoy in South Tulsa, where only the best top round is tenderized in-house before being battered, fried and served on a homemade bun.

-Oregon - Grilled Tillamook Cheddar Sandwich
+Oregon: Grilled Tillamook Cheddar Sandwich

 While you'll certainly find grilled cheese across the country, Oregon's local Tillamook cheddar cheese makes it one of the best spots to enjoy the comfort-food classic.